 The drive along scenic Highway One alone is a breath of fresh air with million dollar views of the Pacific Ocean and California’s iconic rocky cliffs.

 When looking for things to do in Monterey, you’ll often see a bunch of fun things to do in Monterey County that are not actually in Monterey.
-For this post, I’m sticking mostly to things you can do in the city of Monterey, mostly in downtown Monterey and on the coast.
+For this post, I’m sticking to things you can do in the city of Monterey, downtown Monterey and on the Monterey coast.

 While we have friends in Monterey who take us to the locals joints, here’s what Troy and I do when we’re just hanging out for the day by ourselves, starting with the big kahuna for visitors, the Monterey Bay Aquarium.